 It is encoded in the same way as MAPPED-ADDRESS, and thus refers to a single server by IP address.
-The IP address family MUST be identical to that of the source IP address of the request.

 14.16.
 ALTERNATE-DOMAIN

 The alternate domain represents the domain name that is used to verify the IP address in the ALTERNATE-SERVER attribute when the transport protocol uses TLS or DTLS.